spotify/redux-location-state/README.md

 ### serialize

-if you'd like to control how your item is shown in the url, you can pass in a function on `options.serialize`, which expects a string ready to be put on the url
+If you'd like to control how your item is shown in the url, you can pass in a function on `options.serialize`, which expects a string ready to be put on the url

 ```javascript
 p: {stateKey: 'foo', options: {